martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 renderings could legitimately erase that information.

-That leads to the conclusion that clearer marking for status, while possibly helpful, would not be sufficiently effective in correcting misconceptions.
+That leads to the conclusion that clearer marking for status, while possibly helpful, would not be sufficiently effective in addressing the problem.

 # How To Measure Success